 Lived-In With Deep Side Part

-Parting your hair deep on one side can give the appearance of more volume—especially if you tease your hair at the root before combing the top down.
+Parting your hair deep on one side can give the appearance of more volume—particularly if you tease your hair at the root before combing the top down.
 "Especially when the hair on one side of the head is more sparse than the other, a side part is a great option," says Friese.
 "When the hair on the thicker side is parted to the thinner side, it will fill that side in a bit to create balance and thicker-looking hair."
-Ouai Volume Spray ($26) is great for keeping that one side parted.
+Ouai's Volume Spray ($26) is great for keeping that one side parted.

 Long, Face-Framing Layers

 Ever since she sported "The Rachel" back in the '90s, Jennifer Aniston has remained big on face-framing layers.
 Although there don't seem to be any layers in the back, the front is sheared little by little, creating a curtain effect.
 It's flattering at every angle.

 Keke Palmer's blunt bob gets the retro treatment with the flipped ends and side part clipped back with a jeweled hair clip.
 To copy her look, blow dry your hair with a round brush and flip the ends up.
 Use a wide barrel curling iron as needed to give those flipped-up ends a little more staying power.
 Finish off your '60s glam look with a touch of hair spray.

 Miley Cyrus' wavy shag is a modern and fun way to give your thin locks some volume.
 Unlike the retro shags with the longer bangs, Cyrus keeps her bangs a shorter fringe and plays up her natural curly texture to make her hair look thicker.
 Keeping your roots a little darker than the rest of your hair is another trick to give your hair more dimension and to fake fullness.

 Sleek and Shiny Lob